gaopengcuhk/Container/README.md

 Container-Light on RetinaNet and Mask-RCNN

+Container-Light for Semantic Segmenetaion on ADE and Cityscape

 Code are under cleanning.
 If you need the code emergently, please drop me a email 1155102382@link.cuhk.edu.hk